We’re excited to announce VIP CLI, a new and direct way for developers to interact with applications hosted on VIP.

 Things really went into overdrive when the team fired up their Election Day liveblog.
 The first calls were made at 7pm Eastern; traffic surged as visitors looked for guidance on the clues each new result gave to the final, surprising outcome.

-We’re absolutely delighted to see a client doing so well, but the VIP team were all too aware of the responsibility on our shoulders.
-We knew our systems and practices would face their sternest test ever — even if constant refreshing hadn’t become a new national pastime.
+We’re absolutely delighted to see a customer doing so well, but the WordPress VIP team were all too aware of the responsibility on our shoulders.
+We knew our systems and practices would face their sternest test ever—even if constant refreshing hadn’t become a new national pastime.

-VIP clients share the same high-capacity global infrastructure as the WordPress.com platform, consistently ranked as one of the web’s busiest properties.
+WordPress VIP customers share the same high-capacity global infrastructure as the WordPress.com platform, consistently ranked as one of the web’s busiest properties.
 And our engineers work with each site’s developers to ensure their code is as efficient and performant as possible.

-A vibrant Fourth Estate will be more important than ever in the next few years — and it will need to be fast and performant for readers around the world.
-If VIP can deliver for FiveThirtyEight, the national focal point on one of the most dramatic election nights in history, you can be confident we can deliver on your big night too.
+A vibrant Fourth Estate will be more important than ever in the next few years—and it will need to be fast and performant for readers around the world.
+If WordPress VIP can deliver for FiveThirtyEight, the national focal point on one of the most dramatic election nights in history, you can be confident we can deliver on your big night too.
 We dare you to put us to the test.

 We were delighted to learn last week that VIP had ‘easily’ achieved Top Tier status in an authoritative study of enterprise-level WordPress hosting.